Graph Neural Networks with Feature and Structure Aware Random Walk: Methodology

-First we assume the digraph $G$ is irreducible and aperiodic.
-A fundamental result from~\cite{poole2014linear} is that $G$ has a unique stationary probability distribution $\pi$ (i.e., Perron vector), satisfying the balance equation $\pi_i=\sum_{v_j \in \mathcal{N}^-_i} \pi_j P_{ji}$, where $\mathcal{N}^-_i$ is the set of incoming neighbors of $v_i$.
-The stationary distribution $\pi$ can be computed by recurrence and it converges to the left eigenvector\footnote{Since the left eigenvector is a row vector, $\pi$ is its transpose.} of the dominant eigenvalue of the transition matrix $P$. $\pi$ satisfies $\sum_i \pi_i = 1$ and the $i$-th element $\pi_i$ is strictly positive.
-It can be interpreted as the limiting probability of finding a $\infty$ length random walk starting at any other nodes and ending at node $v_i$, i.e., $[\lim_{k \to \infty} P^k]_{ji} = \pi_i$ where $j \in \{1,\cdots, N \}$.
-Thus, $\pi_i$ can be used to measure the global importance of $v_i$, and we further redefine \cref{eq:dig1} as:
+Specifically, we firstly assume the digraph $G$ is irreducible and aperiodic (I\&A).
+A fundamental result from~\cite{poole2014linear} is that $G$ has a unique stationary probability distribution $\pi$ (i.e., Perron vector), satisfying the balance equation $\pi(i)=\sum_{v_j \in \mathcal{N}^-_i} \pi(j) \mathbf{P}(j,i)$, where $\mathcal{N}^-_i$ is the set of incoming neighbors of $v_i$.
+The stationary distribution $\pi$ can be computed by recurrence and it converges to the left eigenvector\footnote{Since the left eigenvector is a row vector, $\pi$ is its transpose.} of the dominant eigenvalue of the transition matrix $\mathbf{P}$, and $\pi$ satisfies $\sum_i \pi(i) = 1$ where the $i$-th element $\pi(i)$ is strictly positive.
+It can be interpreted as the limiting probability of finding a $\infty$ length random walk starting at any other nodes and ending at node $v_i$, i.e., $[\lim_{k \to \infty} \mathbf{P}^k](j,i) = \pi(i)$ where $j \in \{1,\cdots, N \}$.
+Thus, $\pi(i)$ can be used to measure the global importance of $v_i$, and we further integrate $\pi$ into $\mathbf{L}$ in \cref{eq:dig1} as: